pradeep-cod/ip/docs/README.md

 Facilitates users in adding an event task to the list.

+### Find a Keyword

+Facilitates users to find for the task easily.

+### Mark a task

+Allows users to mark their task as done.

+### Unmark a task

+Allows users to unmark their task when not done.

 ### Delete

 Allows users to delete a task from the list.